Vineyard: A blend of historic sites including Deree, Champerrier (planted in 1919), Petite Jouise and Clos de Combe.

 Viticulture: The vineyard is farmed using biodynamic practices and all grapes are harvested by hand, sorted once in the vineyard and again at the winery.
 Up to 10% of the crop may be rejected.

-Vinification: Vinification in open vat fermentation using native yeasts, 30% stem inclusion and minimal use of sulphur.
+Vinification: Vinification with traditional methods, open vat fermentation using native yeasts, 30% stem inclusion and minimal use of sulpher.